Tom Field: Dundee

 On 31 January 2020, Field joined Scottish Championship club Dundee on a contract running until the end of the 2019–20 season.
 Field made his only appearance for the club as a substitute for Declan McDaid after 75 minutes of a 0–0 draw with Ayr United on 7 March 2020.
 As a result of the COVID-19 pandemic leading to the suspension and cancellation of the season, Field's contract was extended to 1 July, after which he was released.

 Cavalry FC

 On 28 December 2020, Field signed a multi-year contract with Canadian Premier League club Cavalry FC.
 Either side of three months sidelined with a torn hip flexor, he made 12 appearances during a 2021 season which ended with defeat in the play-off semi-finals.
-Field was retained for the 2022 season, but missed the club's pre-season training camp and the entire regular season due to a "freak training accident", which required knee surgery.
-On 8 November 2022, it was announced that Field had departed the club.
-In January 2023, he joined FC Tigers Vancouver for off-season training.
+Field was retained for the 2022 season, but missed the club's pre-season training camp due to a "freak training accident", in which he ruptured "pretty much everything in my knee and then my hamstring came off in two different places around my knee as well".
+He immediately underwent surgery and on 8 November 2022, after missing the entire regular season, it was announced that Field had departed the club.

+Calgary Foothills

+In January 2023, Field joined FC Tigers Vancouver for off-season training and he trialled unsuccessfully with Vancouver FC.
+On 5 May 2023, he transferred to League1 Alberta club Calgary Foothills and played in the non-competitive 2023 Exhibition Series season.
+Off the back of an unbeaten regular season, Field captained the club to victory in the championship final.

+Return to Cavalry FC

+Having proved his fitness while away from the club, Field returned to Cavalry FC on 11 August 2023 and signed a contract running until the end of the 2023 season, with the option of a further year.
+He made four appearances during the remainder of the season, which culminated in defeat in the 2023 Canadian Premier League final.
+On 25 January 2024, the club exercised its option on Field's contract for the 2024 season.
+He made 22 appearances during the 2024 season, which culminated in victory in the 2024 Canadian Premier League final.
+Field signed a new contract for the 2025 season, with the option of a further year.
+He made 21 appearances during the 2025 season, which culminated in defeat in the 2025 Canadian Premier League final.

 International career

-Field won two caps for the Republic of Ireland U16 team in friendlies versus Estonia in Dublin in November 2012.
+Field was capped by the Republic of Ireland U16 team in two friendlies versus Estonia in Dublin in November 2012.